Historics

 9 W-GOR

 An old poet who, even with the demise of the interest in Latin, continues to be relevant.
-Horace is tall and like Kansas is as flat as a pancake.
+Horace is as tall as an elephant's eye and like Kansas is as flat as a pancake.
 As he ages he progresses from a rounded flower to a spellbing rounded star.
 An offspring of Ornatus.

 4 W-O

 Many of the historic old blooms that we love are star-flowered small cups.
-But watch out, the free formed, star shaped, old doubles will steal your heart.
-Insulinde is ivory and tangerine and libertine all over.
-Hard to to pick a favorite from others in this style : Argent, Feu de Joie.
-Long lived, long lasting, held aloft on robust scapes.
-A Backhouse cultivar.
+But watch out, the free formed, star shaped, old doubles will steal your heart and leave you jaded.
+Insulinde is ivory, tangerine and libertine all over.
+Long lived plant, long lasting blooms held aloft on robust scapes.
+A Sarah Backhouse cultivar.